 - Run the income statement as of year-end and review for the below information:

 - Negative balances on the income statement that are prior to year-end.
 Analysis should be done to further evaluate if any adjustments are necessary.
 For instructions on how to run this report, please see the Account Negative Balance Report instructions.

 - Complete a detailed variance analysis for all operating accounts.
-Compare ending revenue and expense balances to the budgeted amounts for the fiscal year and any variances greater than $1,000,000 and there was at least a 10% change in the object code balance (fluctuation must be greater than $250,000), should be investigated.
+Compare ending revenue and expense balances to the budgeted amounts for the fiscal year.
+Variances should be analyzed based on specific thresholds for the current fiscal year.
+Refer to the Fiscal Year-End Closing Checklist for those thresholds.